 The TAGFEE Code reflects the Core Values of Moz.
 Our goal is for everything we create and cultivate--our software, content, corporate culture, and relationships --to live up to the tenets of TAGFEE: Transparent, Authentic, Generous, Fun, Empathetic

 The 3rd Annual ICF WA State PRISM Award is a celebration to honor organizations whose coaching programs achieve a standard of excellence for culture change, leadership development, productivity and performance improvement measured by ROE and ROI.

-The three organizational coaching programs nominated for this year’s award were evaluated according to four criteria: fulfilling rigorous professional standards, aligning with key strategic goals, yielding measurable results, and sustaining coaching within the organization.
+Two Washington State companies, Moz and Puget Sound Energy, met the rigorous International Coaching Federation standards for organizational coaching programs.
+The nominees were evaluated according to four criteria: 1) fulfilling strict professional standards, 2) aligning with key strategic organizational goals, 3) yielding measurable results, and 4) sustaining coaching programs within the organization over time.

-ICF Global adopted the PRISM AWARD in 2005 to recognize organizations that demonstrate how professional coaching benefits both people and results.
-This year saw the inaugural award from the ICF Washington State Chapter, which will continue presenting this award annually to organizations in Washington State.
-What organization will you be nominating for the 2014 ICF Washington State Prism Award?
+ICF Global adopted the PRISM Award in 2005 to recognize organizations that demonstrate how professional coaching benefits both people and results.
+This year saw the 3rd annual award from the ICF WA State Chapter, which will continue presenting the PRISM Award annually to organizations in Washington.

 We offer several types of events: